-At our school we are always eager to acknowledge our students as they grow into responsible and productive members of the community.
+At KPS we acknowledge our students as they grow into responsible and productive members of the community.
 We do this in many ways to foster intrinsic motivation.
 To celebrate achievement, students are also encouraged through a variety of rewards including:

-- Specific and timely positive feedback (Eg. Thank you for walking, you are helping to keep others safe) - Tangible rewards linked to our core values (Value Stickers, Merit Certificates) - Cumulative rewards (House points, Value Awards see more information below) - Student nominated awards (Student of the Term)
+- Specific and timely positive feedback (e.g. Thank you for walking, you are helping to keep others safe) - Tangible rewards linked to our core values (Merit Certificates, Value Stickers) - Cumulative rewards (House points, Value Awards) - Student nominated awards (Student of the Term award)